 What We Still Don't Catch Reliably

 We publish what we find and what we still don't.
 Karak is genuinely harder than vesting or governance contests — restaking economics has more moving parts and the bugs are subtler.
-Reproducing 5 of the 9 Code4rena findings AND adding 3 novel HIGHs not in the contest report is, we think, the strongest verifiable claim we can make on a protocol of this difficulty class.
+Reproducing 5 of the 9 Code4rena findings AND surfacing 3 additional HIGH-severity issues beyond the contest's published HIGH/MEDIUM report is, we think, the strongest verifiable claim we can make on a protocol of this difficulty class.

 Try It Yourself